startup-factory/actor-facebook-scraper/README.md

 ## Expected Consumption

-One page and posts take around 5-7 minutes for the default amount of information (3 posts, 15 comments) to be generated, also depends on the proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.
+One page and posts take around 1-2 minutes for the default amount of information (3 posts, 15 comments) to be generated, also depends on the proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.

-Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s.
-A "20 concurrency" run can take up to 300s each.
+Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30-60s.
+A "20-concurrency" run can take up to 300s each.
 You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

 A 2048MB actor takes an average `0.015` CU for each page on default settings.
 More "input page URLs" means more memory needed to scrape all pages.